Field-Tuned Quantum Effects in a Triangular-Lattice Ising Magnet

-We report thermodynamic and neutron scattering measurements of the triangular-lattice quantum Ising magnet {\TMGO} in longitudinal magnetic fields.
-Our experiments reveal a quasi-plateau state dressed with quantum fluctuations.
+\textbf{We report thermodynamic and neutron scattering measurements of the triangular-lattice quantum Ising magnet {\TMGO} in longitudinal magnetic fields.
+Our experiments reveal a quasi-plateau state induced by quantum fluctuations.
 This state exhibits an unconventional non-monotonic field and temperature dependence of the magnetic order and excitation gap.
 In the high field regime where the quantum fluctuations are largely suppressed, we observed a disordered state with coherent magnon-like excitations despite the suppression of the spin excitation intensity.
-Through the combination of quantum and semi-classical analysis, we are able to understand these behaviors rather quantitatively from the subtle competition among quantum fluctuations, frustrated Ising interactions, and thermal fluctuations.
+Through detailed semi-classical calculations, we are able to understand these behaviors quantitatively from the subtle competition between quantum fluctuations and frustrated Ising interactions.}